-Thanks to all who visited the CVRD booth at the farmer’s market and provided your input on Saturday, September 8, 2018.
-For those who couldn't attend, view the presentation boards.
-Also, thank you for completing the survey - we appreciate your input!
+Thanks to all who visited the CVRD booth at the farmer’s market and provided your input on Saturday, September 28, 2019.
+For those who couldn't attend, view the 2019 presentation boards as well as the 2018 presentation boards.

 Planning for the Denman Cross-Island Trail began in earnest in 2011.
 The first phase of the planning process involved discussions between the CVRD and the Denman Island Residents Association.
 These discussions, which occurred during 2011 and 2012, focused on high level route planning; determining the feasibility of constructing a ferry-to-ferry trail; and formulating a general trail alignment to present to the community for feedback.
 In 2013 a public open house was held to gather community input on the project.
 A second open house was held in 2014 to generate feedback on trail design.